 Only report for secondary market activities (function ID 4.3, 4.3.1, 4.3.2).
 The carrying amount to be reported on the asset side of the balance sheet, including accrued interest.
 In the case of MS CFTs: only report total carrying amount related to counterparties in the relevant country.

-Reference: FINREP: Annex V Part 1.
+Background reference: FINREP: Annex V Part 1.
 Chapter 5 paragraph 27; paragraph 31 for equity instruments and debt securities; chapter 4.1 paragraph 15 (a) and paragraph 16(a) for instruments classified as ‘Held for Trading’.
 Annexes III and IV Table 04.01 column 010 rows 010+060+120.

 c0050 – Fee income